bluefroguk1/empire-dump/content/Wiki/Senate Motions/Ratify treaty with Salt Lord Kaliact Spring 385YE.md

 * Cede the [[Territory|territory]] of [[Spiral]] and all holdings within it to [[The Empire|the Empire]] The Casinean Empire [[Will|will]]:
 * Assign the territory of [[Spiral]] to [[The League|the League]]
-* Allow those currently dwelling in Spiral, orc and human alike, to become citizens.
+* Allow those currently dwelling in [[Spiral]], orc and human alike, to become citizens.
 ## Outcome
 ## Constitution